Zilliqa/delegated_staking/README.md

 ```bash
 forge script script/WithdrawRewards.s.sol --rpc-url $RPC_URL --broadcast --legacy --sig "run(address payable, string, string)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 1000000000000000000 100 --private-key 0x...
 ```
 with the private key of a delegator account.
-To withdraw as much as possible with the given value of `n` set the amount to `all`.
-To withdraw the chosen amount without setting `n` replace `n` with `all`.
+To withdraw as much as possible using a specified `n` set the amount to `all`.
+To withdraw the specified amount without specifying `n` replace `n` with `all`.
 To withdraw all rewards replace both the amount and `n` with `all`.

 Last but not least, in order to stake rewards instead of withdrawing them, run
 ```bash